MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: Experiments

 \textbf{Implementation Details.} All experiments were conducted in a zero-shot setting to demonstrate the generalization capabilities of MLLMs in mathematical reasoning without relying on few-shot prompting or any additional fine-tuning.
 By default, we employ th CoT-based) prompting technique~\cite{cot}, which encourages MLLMs to perform complete reasoning steps for a fine-grained evaluation.
-We conduct all experiments on NVIDIA A100 GPUs. \textbf{\textit{We have listed the generate\_config of MathFlow in the Appendix B.5.}}

-During the training of MathFlow, we consistently used DeepSpeed Zero2 with the AdamW optimizer, configured with a cosine learning rate scheduler.
-In the multi-task pretraining stage, we adopted a maximum learning rate of 1e-5, betas of (0.9, 0.95), and a weight decay of 0.1.
-In the supervised fine-tuning stage, we used a maximum learning rate of 5e-6, with the same betas and weight decay settings.
+We conduct all experiments on NVIDIA A100 GPUs.
+During the training of MathFlow, we consistently used DeepSpeed Zero2.
+In the multi-task pretraining stage, we adopted a maximum learning rate of 1e-5.
+In the supervised fine-tuning stage, we used a maximum learning rate of 5e-6. {\textit{Please refer to Appendix~\S\ref{More_Analysis_of_Experiment_Results} for more details.}}